My Top 10 Video Games of All Time - Personal Top 10 Games

 Elder Scrolls V: Skyrim

 Skyrim is by far the best Elder Scrolls game made and is huge!
 The game starts as you are caught up in the capture of Ulfric Stormcloak and captured yourself.
-Before you can be executed, a dragon shows up and in the chaos you escape.
+A dragon appears before you can be executed, and you escape the chaos.
 You head to the city to warn of the attack, after which you get caught up in another dragon attack and become "Dragonborn".
-You now learn the Way of the Voice and seek to destroy Alduin who wants to enslave the world.
-The world in Skyrim is vast with hundreds of missions and locations to discover, and all the skills, treasure, equipment and lore to explore.
-It took me nearly 400 hours to complete and I loved every minute of it.
+You now learn the Way of the Voice and seek to destroy Alduin, who wants to enslave the world.
+The world in Skyrim is vast, with hundreds of missions and locations to discover and all the skills, treasure, equipment and lore to explore.
+It took me nearly 400 hours to complete, and I loved every minute.

 Honorable Mention